 Mid-level water clouds

-Explanation of the white colour of mid-level clouds in the HRV Cloud RGB (see the recipe):
+Explanation of the green colour of high opaque clouds in the Dust RGB (see the recipe):